sakshigadilkar01/NetworkPortScanner-/README.md

 ```
 NetworkPortScanner/
-├── portscanner.py   # Main application (scanner + GUI)
+├── portscanner.py
 └── README.md
 ```

-## Disclaimer
+# ⚠️ Disclaimer

-Use this tool only on hosts and networks you own or have explicit permission to scan.
-Unauthorized port scanning may be illegal in your jurisdiction.
+This tool is intended for educational purposes only.
+Do not scan networks or systems without proper authorization.

 ## License

 This project is released under the [MIT License](https://opensource.org/licenses/MIT).

+# 👩‍💻 Author
+Sakshi Gadilkar